abrahamvarricatt/abrahamvarricatt.github.io/posts/2016/001-directions-reduction.rst

 The top-voted entry however, is in a class of it's own.
 It actually manages to reduce the time-complexity of the solution to O(n) - something I wasn't sure was possible!
 The author makes use of a dictionary like I did, but exploits the in-built ``pop()`` and ``append()`` operations available for any python list.
 I had forgotten about ``pop()`` in lists until I saw this solution.
 What's really nice is how the author makes use of the ``list[-1]`` notation to grab the last element of the solution-list to compare with the current iterated elment.
 Damn!
 I wish I'd remembered that.

-Compared to all this, my solution just looks needlessly complicated and embarassing.
+Compared to all this, my solution just looks needlessly complicated and embarrassing.